marrialynch/ComputerSystems_Project1_Kernel/Project 2/README.md

 You can compile and run the code by running `make` in the terminal.
 There will be two output files `output1.txt` and `output2.txt` generated in the folder after the program ends.

-To test the code, you can change the value of the flowwing variables defined at the start of the `stairs.c` file:
+To test the code, you can change the value of the follwing variables defined at the start of the `stairs.c` file:

-`tNum`: the maximum number of customers/threads in the system to test `maxStairs`: how many customers can be on the stairs at the same time `maxBatch`: how many customers of the same direction can be on a batch
+-`tNum`: the maximum number of customers/threads in the system to test -`maxStairs`: how many customers can be on the stairs at the same time -`maxBatch`: how many customers of the same direction can be on a batch

 ## Contributions